ThiagoHenriqueFP/ProgComp-UFERSA/README.md

-# Computer Prograamming Chair Activities
+# Computer Programming Chair Activities
 Rpository to save exercices using c++